AbdallahKhaledAhmed/MERN-Students-App/README.md

 # MERN-Students-App
-In this repo i will learn CRUD operations by making a simple students data app
+In this repo I learned about CRUD operations by making a simple students data app

+I used tailwind for styling and added darkmode

+I used mongodb as a database and express for backend and mongoose as an ORM

+and used react for the frontend.